Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 • Often bounces (60%+ of Direct sessions)

 The same mechanism explains both.
 The AI Search visitor came because an LLM told them this page would answer their question, so they read it.
 The Direct visitor came because they typed a URL or clicked a bookmark, which often just means opening their banking site or a tool they use every day.
-That kind of page does not need to be read.
+That kind of page doesn't need to be read.
 It needs to be used.

 Desktop is doing most of the work